tinc2k/cheatsheets/postgres.md

 ## snippets

 ```
-SELECT * FROM "User" ORDER BY "User".id DESC
+SELECT * FROM "User" ORDER BY "User".id DESC;

-DELETE FROM "User" WHERE "User"."username"='nikola@tesla.com'
+DELETE FROM "User" WHERE "User"."username"='nikola@tesla.com';

 /* count Installations by user*/
 SELECT